sergeyvilov/ML4RG-2023-project/README.md

 A MLM trained on mammalian 3'UTR sequences will be provided to you via a separate link.

 RBP binding sites can be selected based on ([Dominguez et al., 2018](https://www.sciencedirect.com/science/article/pii/S1097276518303514?ref=cra_js_challenge&fr=RR-1)).
 In particular, you may want to consider the top 5-mer motif for each protein listed in [Table S3](https://ars.els-cdn.com/content/image/1-s2.0-S1097276518303514-mmc4.xlsx).
-To reduce the workload, you could first concentrate on the most shared (among proteins) significant motifs, with significant motifs being those with *Stepwise_R-1*>0.1.
+To reduce the workload, you could first concentrate on the most shared (among proteins) strong motifs, with strong motifs being those with *Stepwise_R-1*>0.1.

 # Research questions